Bringing Tennessee Authors and Illustrators to Nashville's Kids

 Virtual Visits is an online literacy initiative designed to bring authors and illustrators based in Tennessee to Nashville's kids.
 In these videos, authors and illustrators connect with Nashville children about their roots in Tennessee, share the process of creating their book, and leave kids with an encouraging message intended to spark their interest in reading, or to create a story of their own.

-Book'em is spreading the word about this online resource through bookmarks accompanying each book distributed in December.
-The Virtual Visits bookmarks contain a QR code which sends kids to the Virtual Visits YouTube playlist.
-The bookmarks will reach approximately 14,000 children.
+Update: Virtual Visits was a special COVID-19 project from November 2020 in partnership with The Community Foundation of Middle Tennessee and Parnassus Books.
+Book'em spread the word about this online resource through bookmarks that accompanied each book distributed in December 2020.
+The Virtual Visits bookmarks contained a QR code which sent kids to the Virtual Visits YouTube playlist.
+The bookmarks reached approximately 14,000 children.

 - Ketch Secor & Higgins Bond (Lorraine)